bonhamdaniel/prolog-basics/README.md

 The repository includes the following solutions:

 1. Factorial: myfactorial.pl and README.md - accepts an integer from the user, calculates the factorial of that integer, and displays the result.
-2. List: mylist.pl and README.md - accepts a single integer x and a list of integers L from the user, then displays all the positions in L that x resides. acyclicpath - minimumpath - wordsyllables - fgwc-breadth-first -
+2. List: mylist.pl and README.md - accepts a single integer x and a list of integers L from the user, then displays all the positions in L where x resides.
+3. Acyclic Path: acyclicpath.pl and README.md - accepts a graph, a start node, and an end node from the user, then displays one or more acyclic paths, if present given the parameters. minimumpath - wordsyllables - fgwc-breadth-first -